 - Ask for their details such as their business address, business phone number, and business email.
 Beware of insurance agents who reach out to you on social media.

-- Hire a property management company that has connections to reputable insurance agents and insurers in your area.
+- Hire a luxury property maintenance company that has connections to reputable insurance agents and insurers in your area.

 The bottom line